Tsangbu Ri

 Tsangbu Ri (also known as Kimshung) is a mountain peak in the Himalayas, located on the border of Bagmati Province of Nepal and the Tibet Autonomous Region of China.

 Location

 The mountain peak lies north of the Langtang Khola river valley in Langtang National Park at 6781 m above sea level.
 The border to China is just 2 km north of the summit.
 Along the east flank, the Kimshung Glacier extends into the Langtang Valley, and along the west side, the Lirung Glacier.
 In the west, Langtang Lirung is located at a distance of 4 km.

 Climbing history

-No ascents of Tsangbu Ri are documented.
+The first ascent of Kimshung was achieved on October 20, 2025, by a rope team consisting of four people.
+The first climbers were Benjamin Zörer from Austria, Lukas Waldner from South Tyrol, and François Cazzanelli and Giuseppe Vidoni, both from Italy.